dilayercelik/dilayercelik.github.io/_posts/2020-12-2-LocBrainFunctions.md

 ---
 # References

 Bates, E., Wilson, S., Saygin, A., Dick, F., Sereno, M., Knight, R. and Dronkers, N. (2003).
-Voxel-based lesion–symptom mapping.
-Nature Neuroscience, 6(5), 448-450.
+Voxel-based lesion–symptom mapping. *Nature Neuroscience*, *6*(5), 448-450.

 Bogen, J. E., & Bogen, G. M. (1976).
-Wernicke's region--Where is it.
-Annals of the New York	 Academy of Sciences, (280), 834-843.
+Wernicke's region--Where is it. *Annals of the New York	 Academy of Sciences*, (280), 834-843.

 Breathnach, C. S. (1992).
-Eduard Hitzig, neurophysiologist and psychiatrist.
-History of		 Psychiatry, 3(11), 329–338.
+Eduard Hitzig, neurophysiologist and psychiatrist. *History of	Psychiatry, 3*(11), 329–338.

 Broca, P. P. (1861).
-Perte de la Parole, Ramollissement Chronique et Destruction 		Partielle du Lobe Antérieur Gauche du Cerveau.
-Bulletin de la Société			 Anthropologique, 2, 235-238. http://psychclassics.yorku.ca/Broca/perte-e.htm
+Perte de la Parole, Ramollissement Chronique et Destruction Partielle du Lobe Antérieur Gauche du Cerveau. *Bulletin de la Société			 Anthropologique, 2*, 235-238. http://psychclassics.yorku.ca/Broca/perte-e.htm

 Friederici A. D. (2011).
-The brain basis of language processing: from structure to function.
-Physiological Reviews, 91, 1357-1392.
+The brain basis of language processing: from structure to function. *Physiological Reviews, 91*, 1357-1392.

 Hagoort, P. (2013).
-MUC (Memory, Unification, Control) and beyond.
-Frontiers in		 Psychology, 4, 1-13.
+MUC (Memory, Unification, Control) and beyond. *Frontiers in	Psychology, 4*, 1-13.

 Kanwisher, N., McDermott, J. and Chun, M. (1997).
-The Fusiform Face Area: A Module in	 Human Extrastriate Cortex Specialized for Face Perception.
-The Journal of		 Neuroscience, 17(11), 4302-4311.
+The Fusiform Face Area: A Module in	Human Extrastriate Cortex Specialized for Face Perception. *The Journal of		 Neuroscience, 17*(11), 4302-4311.

 Lashley, K. (1930).
-Basic neural mechanisms in behavior.
-Psychological Review, 37(1), 1-24.
+Basic neural mechanisms in behavior. *Psychological Review, 37*(1), 1-24.

 Patterson, K., Nestor, P. and Rogers, T. (2007).
 Where do you know what you know?
-The	 representation of semantic knowledge in the human brain.
-Nature Reviews		 Neuroscience, 8(12), 976-987.
+The	representation of semantic knowledge in the human brain. *Nature Reviews		 Neuroscience, 8*(12), 976-987.

 Peelle, J.E.
 (2012).
-The hemispheric lateralization of speech processing depends on what		 “speech” is: a hierarchical perspective.
-Frontiers in Human Neuroscience, 6, 309.
+The hemispheric lateralization of speech processing depends on what “speech” is: a hierarchical perspective. *Frontiers in Human Neuroscience, 6*, 309.

 Pitcher, D., Charles, L., Devlin, J., Walsh, V. and Duchaine, B. (2009).
-Triple Dissociation of	 Faces, Bodies, and Objects in Extrastriate Cortex.
-Current Biology, 19(4), 319-324.
+Triple Dissociation of Faces, Bodies, and Objects in Extrastriate Cortex. *Current Biology, 19*(4), 319-324.

 Ruff, C., Driver, J. and Bestmann, S. (2009).
-Combining TMS and fMRI: From ‘virtual		 lesions’ to functional-network accounts of cognition.
-Cortex, 45(9), 1043-1049.
+Combining TMS and fMRI: From ‘virtual	lesions’ to functional-network accounts of cognition. *Cortex, 45*(9), 1043-1049.

 Squire, L. (2009).
-The Legacy of Patient H.M. for Neuroscience.
-Neuron, 61(1), 6-9.
+The Legacy of Patient H.M. for Neuroscience. *Neuron, 61*(1), 6-9.